-An investment in our securities involves a high degree of risk.
-You should consider carefully all of the risks described below, together with the other information contained in this prospectus, before making a decision to invest in our units.
-If any of the following events occur, our business, financial condition and operating results may be materially adversely affected.
+You should carefully consider the following risk factors and all the other information contained in this report, including the financial statements.
+If any of the following risks occur, our business, financial condition or results of operations may be materially and adversely affected.
 In that event, the trading price of our securities could decline, and you could lose all or part of your investment.
+The risk factors described below are not necessarily exhaustive and you are encouraged to perform your own investigation with respect to us and our business.